Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

     > Note: This may print out various error messages such as `Failed to find 3D sensor plugin`.
 These messages are safe to ignore as long as the final message to the console is `You can start planning now!`.

 1. Return to the Unity Editor and press Play.
-Press the UI Button to send the joint configurations to ROS, and watch the robot arm pick and place the cube!
+Press the UI Button to send the joint configurations to ROS, and watch the robot arm pick up and place the cube!
    - The target object and placement positions can be moved around during runtime for different trajectory calculations.

 ![](img/0_pick_place.gif)